A retail store owner is seated at a desk in her store. She is using a calculator to determine the cost of goods sold for her shop.

 How to calculate COGS

-The basic calculation for COGS is: (Beginning Inventory + Cost of Goods) - Ending Inventory = Cost of Goods Sold.
+The basic calculation for COGS is (Beginning inventory + Cost of goods) - Ending inventory = Cost of goods sold.

 Another option is to use change in inventory.
-For instance, if 200 units are made or bought, but inventory rises by 50 units, then the cost of 150 units is the cost of goods sold.
-If inventory decreases by 50 units, the cost of 250 units is cost of goods sold.
+For instance, if 200 units are made or bought but inventory rises by 50 units, then the cost of 150 units is the cost of goods sold.
+If inventory decreases by 50 units, the cost of 250 units is the cost of goods sold.

-Perhaps the most difficult part is understanding which direct and indirect costs apply to your COGS.
-Most costs included in your calculation will be direct costs, but in some cases, you may be able to include a portion of your indirect costs.
-For instance, indirect costs such as overhead costs at the manufacturing site, distribution costs or supplies used to make or sell the product can sometimes be factored into your COGS.
-Direct labor can also be included, as long as you have the documentation to support your claim.
+For instance, indirect costs such as overhead costs at the manufacturing site, distribution costs, or supplies used to make or sell the product can sometimes be factored into your COGS.
+Direct labor can also be included as long as you have the documentation to support your claim.

 If you're still unsure how to calculate COGS, try this free online COGS calculator and speak to a tax professional who can help.